-The International Protection Act 2015 does not specifically protect the anonymity of resettled refugees.
+The International Protection Act 2015 does not specifically protect the anonymity of resettled refugees or BOTP.
 As a result, when dealing with the media or when attending public events relating to your status as a refugee, if you do not wish to be identified, you should be very careful to agree this in advance with the persons concerned before participating.
-If you are not provided with clear assurances in advance then you should not participate.
 You should also consider the credentials of the person requesting your participation and whether you can trust them or not.